Avg: 3.3 from 153 votes

 Please help us steward this area and leave no trace.

 The climb is typically done in four pitches.
-The first pitch climbs a short moderate step (approximately 50') to the large boulder on the right side with a chain belay.
+The first pitch climbs a short moderate step (approximately 40') to the large boulder on the right side with a chain belay.
 From here wander up the snow slope until you reach the base of the ice at the start of the second pitch, a low angle (45-50 degree) 100 foot ramp that leads to the balcony.
-At the top there is a bolted belay on the left side and a rap anchor on the balcony proper.
+At the balcony there is a bolted belay to the left of the start of the third pitch and a rap anchor on the balcony proper.

 If using the belay on the left the final pitch can be done from here.
 The last curtain can be climbed on the left or right.
 Each have their own mini cruxes.
 Originally one climbed up the curtain to a short pillar on the left side.
 With the change in the creek (circa 2000) the pillar is bigger but still requires a bit of careful climbing.
 From the top of the pillar continue up where one can belay from the trees.
 Climbing the right side will require one to climb up the curtain, step to the right and the continue up to the top where one can belay from the trees.